How Platinum Group Metals Are Used in Jewelry

 Polished platinum wedding bands

 Platinum is the eponymous and most abundant member of the platinum group.
-Prized for its silver-white sheen, rarity, and resistance to tarnish and corrosion, it has been used in the making of platinum jewelry for thousands of years.
+Prized for its silvery-white sheen, rarity, and resistance to tarnish and corrosion, it has been used in the making of platinum jewelry for thousands of years.

 Much of the value of platinum derives from its extraordinary scarcity.
-It is 30 times rarer than gold, and as such, has often been priced higher.
+It’s 30 times rarer than gold, and as such, has often been priced higher.
 However, the prices of precious metals are always fluctuating, and at the time of last updating this guide, gold is the more expensive of the two.

-Platinum is the third densest natural element known to exist, placing just behind its fellow platinum group metals osmium and iridium.
+Platinum is the third-densest natural element known to exist, placing just behind its fellow platinum group metals osmium and iridium.
 This makes platinum jewelry unusually and luxuriantly heavy – you will definitely notice a difference in weight compared to gold or silver jewelry.

 Platinum is malleable and ductile, which means it can be crafted into different shapes without cracking or losing strength.
 These are desirable qualities for a jewelry metal, and help to explain platinum’s popularity.

-However, because it’s a soft metal, pure platinum is rarely used in jewelry making.
+However, because it’s a relatively soft metal, pure platinum is rarely used in jewelry making.
 Instead, most platinum jewelry is made from an alloy (mix) of platinum and other metals.
 Alloying platinum with small amounts of harder metals increases its hardness and durability.

 • 95% platinum and 5% ruthenium